Cathy Malchiodi, PhD and Emily Johnson Welsh, LPCC, LPAT, ATR-BC, REAT Institute Faculty

 5) at least seven ways to apply course material to work with families, groups or communities that have experienced acute trauma, chronic trauma or intergenerational trauma.

-Trauma-Informed Expressive Arts Therapy Participants at BP Conference Center, Anchorage Alaska
+Level One Trauma-Informed Expressive Arts Therapy Participants at KMAC in August 2019

 Counselors/National Board for Certified Counselors (NBCC).
 Trauma-Informed Practices and Expressive Arts Therapy Institute has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6557.
 Programs that do not qualify for NBCC are clearly identified.
 Trauma-Informed Practices and Expressive Arts Therapy Institute is solely responsible for all aspects of the programs.